Board Members – Find Your Board Member

 The Board's five members serve concurrent four-year terms as the nation's only elected tax commission.
 Their popular election ensures that the Board's tax program administration remains directly accountable to the people.
 Four members are elected by district.
 The fifth member, the State Controller, is elected at large and serves in an ex officio capacity.

-George Runner, Second District Counties of Alpine, Amador, Butte, Calaveras, El Dorado, Fresno, Glenn, Inyo, Kern, Kings, Lassen, Madera, Mariposa, Merced, Modoc, Mono, Nevada, Placer, Plumas, Sacramento, San Joaquin, Shasta, Sierra, Siskiyou, Stanislaus, Sutter, Tehama, Tulare, Tuolumne, Ventura, Yuba, and portions of Los Angeles, San Bernardino, and Santa Barbara
+George Runner, First District – Counties of Alpine, Amador, Butte, Calaveras, El Dorado, Fresno, Inyo, Kern, Kings, Lassen, Madera, Mariposa, Merced, Modoc, Mono, Nevada, Placer, Plumas, Sacramento, San Bernardino, San Joaquin, Shasta, Sierra, Siskiyou, Stanislaus, Sutter, Tuolumne, Tulare, Yuba, and portions of Los Angeles.

 For more information see George Runner's Home Page.

-For more information see Michelle Steel's Home Page.
+For more information, see Fiona Ma's Home Page.

 For more information see Jerome Horton's Home Page.

-John Chiang, California State Controller As State Controller, he presides over the Franchise Tax Board and is a member of the California Public Employees’ Retirement System (CalPERS) Board and the California State Teachers’ Retirement System (CalSTRS) Board.
-These two funds have a combined portfolio of $300 billion.
+As the State’s Chief Financial Officer, Ms. Yee also chairs the Franchise Tax Board and serves as a member of the California Public Employees’ Retirement System (CalPERS) and the California State Teachers’ Retirement System (CalSTRS) Boards.
+These two boards have a combined portfolio of nearly $500 billion.